arhill05/aom-journal/index.md

 ### [[6/12/2018] What is your greatest dream in life?](./day-5)
 > My greatest dream in life can be summed up pretty easily: to be successful.
 Success, however, has different meanings depending on who you ask.
 Success to me is many things...

+### [[6/13/2018] Write a 6-word memoir of your life so far; that is, describe your life in one six-word sentence.
+With this limitation, you really have to filter your life to what you deem most important.](./day-6)
+> Putting a short summary on this one would be cheating!
+You'll have to read this one to see my answer.